 Books are powerful tools used to convey the emotions of the author to their readers.
 Literature is one of the oldest human art forms.
 Books can inspire us, entertain us, and motivate us to make changes in our lives.
 When it comes to recovery, we’re constantly looking for the next thing to help us on our journey.
 Since recovery calls for us to maintain a level of spirituality, we may find that we struggle in this particular aspect.
-Reading spirituality books are an awesome and effective way you may circumvent some of your difficulty with the spirituality aspect of the program.
+Reading spirituality books is an awesome and effective way you may circumvent some of your difficulty with the spirituality aspect of the program.
 They can also reinvigorate your spiritual life or take it to the next level.
 If spirituality books are right up your alley, you may want to check out these 10 to help you on your journey to recovery and a better life in general.

 The Power of Now